TvOS: tvOS 9

 tvOS 9 is based on iOS 9, with adaptations made for a television interface.
 It was announced on September 9, 2015, alongside the first-generation iPad Pro and the iPhone 6S.
 Tim Cook introduced tvOS, calling it a modern OS with support for apps.
-It was only available on the Apple TV (4th generation), released in October 2015.
+It was only available on the Apple TV HD, released in October 2015.
 It adds a native SDK to develop apps, an App Store to distribute them, Siri, and universal search across multiple apps.
+It dropped support for the third-generation Apple TV.